krisrad/automating-aws-with-python/README.md

 - Sync directory tree to bucket
 - Set AWS profile with --profile=<profileName>
 - Configure Route53 domain for the s3 bucket

+## 02-notifon
+Notifon is a project to notify Slack users of changes to your AWS account using cloudwatch events.

+### features

+Notifon currently has the following features: